joaquinsolla/r6marketplace/README.md

    4. Log out
 3. Save retrieved data to a JSON file
 4. Build an HTML file to display the data
-5. [Disabled] Upload the HTML file to its Git repository
-6. Check for discounts
+5. Check for discounts
-7. Save discounts data to a JSON file
+6. Save discounts data to a JSON file
-8. Send an email with the discounts data (if needed)
+7. Send an email with the discounts data (if needed)
-9. Write log
+8. Write log

 ## Additional features